 Invasive aquatic plants spread rapidly and ruin lakes for boating, swimming, and fishing.
 Infestations lead to reduced property values along the lake and higher property taxes elsewhere.
 Early detection of these plants is the best defense, since once they are established; eradication and management are extremely costly.
 York County SWCD has numerous lakes, ponds, and streams infested with 4 species of non native invasive aquatic plants.
 The District coordinates efforts to share information, success stories, requests for assistance and training.
-A grant from the Maine Outdoor Heritage Fund (MOHF) in 2012 enabled the District to form a strong coalition of invasive plant patrollers.
+A grant from the Maine Outdoor Heritage Fund (MOHF) enabled the District to form a strong coalition of invasive plant patrollers.
 The District has offered on-the-water training sessions to help lake folks monitor & survey for invasive aquatic plants on new sections of the Saco, Ossipee & Little Ossipee Rivers; a heavy infestation of variable leaf milfoil in the Little Ossipee River affects prime salmon spawning grounds.
 Hancock County SWCD conducts an annual Lakes Survey Week where over 75 volunteers conduct surveys for invasive aquatic plants—a model for other Districts’ aquatic programs.

 Building “LakeSmart” communities

 Kennebec County SWCD and Franklin County SWCD are working with the Maine Lakes Society on a revamped LakeSmart program to help individual lakeshore property owners protect lake water quality.
 Other Districts are participating to inspect lakefront properties and advise volunteer LakeSmart screeners on this popular program which promotes good lakeshore land use practices.